 Thomas E. Adams joined Charter Communications as Executive Vice President, Field Operations in 2012.
 Mr. Adams has national oversight of Field Operations for the company.

 Mr. Adams joined Charter from Time Warner Cable, where he spent 17 years and served as Regional Vice President of Operations for Wisconsin and Regional Vice President of Operations for Eastern Carolina.
 Earlier in his career, Mr. Adams worked for NewChannels Corporation in various leadership roles including Vice President of New Business.

 He received an associate degree in applied science, engineering from State University of New York at Delhi, and a B.S. in engineering from Florida International University.Download Profile Image

-Mr. Bair received a Bachelor of Arts in Broadcast Communications from Penn State University, where he was recently honored with the University’s Distinguished Alumni Award.Download Profile Image
+He received a B.A. in broadcast communications from Penn State University and was recently honored with the University’s Distinguished Alumni Award.Download Profile Image

 James Blackley joined Charter Communications as Executive Vice President, Engineering and Information Technology in 2012.